nats-io/nats-site/content/doc/writing_applications/subjects.md

 }
 </code></div>

-### Matching A Multiple Tokens
+### Matching Multiple Tokens

-The second wildcard is `>` which will match one more more tokens, and can only appear at the end of the subject.
+The second wildcard is `>` which will match one or more tokens, and can only appear at the end of the subject.
 For example, `time.us.>` will match `time.us.east` and `time.us.east.atlanta`, while `time.us.*` would only match `time.us.east` since it can't match more than one token.

 <div class="graphviz"><code data-viz="dot">
 digraph g {